 - FOGGED UP?
 Clearing the Air About Window Condensation

-The important thing to realize is that condensation on your windows is a warning sign.
-With proper ventilation, you can eliminate the problem before it causes any major damage to your home.
+The critical thing to realize is that condensation on your windows is a warning sign.
+With proper ventilation, you can eliminate the problem before it causes any significant damage to your home.